-Our dependent variables are transitions in each of three policy areas-capital account openness, current account openness, and exchange rate unification.
+Our dependent variables are transitions in each of three policy areas - capital account openness, current account openness, and exchange rate unification.
 (See Table 1 for descriptive statistics and sources.)
-Each of the variables is a binary measure of whether the government has or has not imposed restrictions (or, in the exchange rate case, a tiered or multiple system) in the given year (with policy liberalization = 1).
-The data are from the annual IMF volumes on exchange restrictions and controls (Analytical Appendices; various issues).
+Each of the variables is a binary measure of whether the government has or has not imposed restrictions (or in the exchange rate case, a tiered or multiple system) in the given year (with policy liberalization = 1).
+The data are from the annual International Monetary Fund volumes on exchange restrictions and controls (Analytical Appendices; various issues).
 These measures have been criticized on a number of grounds, but for our purposes they are appropriate.

-One concern is that the dichotomous measure masks the complexity and intensity of restrictions.
-For at least one of the dependent variables (capital controls), data with finer gradations do exist, though for a smaller sample (Quinn 1997).
+One concern is that the dichotomous measure masks complexity and intensity of restrictions.
+For at least one of the dependent variables (capital controls), data with finer gradations does exist, though for a smaller sample (Quinn 1997).
 All things being equal, we would prefer to use a more finely grained measure.
 Nevertheless, our purpose here is to model major policy shifts globally, and the cost in sensitivity with the IMF's data is balanced by their comprehensive coverage across time and space.
 It is less important, for our purposes, to capture the nuance than it is to capture the foundational policy demarches for a wide range of countries around the world.
 Nonetheless, it is crucial that our use of dichotomous data does not misrepresent true trends.
 For this reason, we compared the IMF capital control measure with Dennis Quinn's more nuanced measure for the countries these two datasets have in common (namely, 27 OECD countries between 1967 and 1997).
-The overall correlation between the dichotomous IMF data and the polychotomous Quinn data is 0.65, suggesting that the former do not suffer remarkably from unreliability.
+The overall correlation between the dichotomous IMF data and the polychotomous Quinn data is .65, suggesting that the former do not suffer remarkably from unreliability.
 The Quinn data and the dichotomous IMF data diverge most in more recent years.
-These are years for which the OECD countries have already crossed the threshold to liberalization by our cruder measure.
-Quinn's measure continues to pick up nuances in degrees of liberalization beyond this threshold, causing the correlation in later vears to come somewhat unhinged.
+These are years for which the OECD countries have already crossed the threshold to liberalization beyond this threshold, causing the correlation in later years to come somewhat unhinged.